WordPress/gutenberg/docs/reference-guides/block-api/block-registration.md

 },
 ```

-It's also possible to define the width of the preview container in pixels via `viewportWidth`.
+It's also possible to define the width of the preview container in pixels via `viewportWidth` or via `scale` to set width of the block relative to the preview container.
 For example:

 ```js
 example: {